Upton, Leicestershire

-Upton, is a small hamlet and former civil parish, now in the parish of Sheepy, in the Hinckley and Bosworth district, in the county of Leicestershire, England.
+Upton, is a small hamlet and former civil parish, now in the parish of Sheepy, in the Hinckley and Bosworth district of Leicestershire, England.
 It is on the Leicestershire and Warwickshire border west of Shenton and south-east of Sibson.
 In 1931 the parish had a population of 104.

 The local area is predominantly agricultural.
 Upton is a ribbon development with a mixture of Georgian, Victorian and more modern properties along Main Road.
 There is a caravan park and restaurant both operated by Upton Barn.
 The hamlet has one post box.